hartleybrody/web_starter/README.md

 This tells pip to install all of the packages listed inside the `requirements.txt` file.
 That might take a few seconds to download and install everything, and then everything is ready to go!

 ### Starting Your Local Server
 If you're still hanging in there, nice work!
 You will almost never have to run those steps again when you're first starting out, so you should be able to let them slide right out of your brain.
-Go take a break if need be to let your mind rest (but leave the Terminal window open).
+Go take a break if need be to let your mind rest (but leave the terminal window open).

 Now that we're ready to start working on the app, simply type